jagoncalves14/allocate-reviewers/README.md

 3. Create a sheet for the script to work on.
 4. Copy the template in R.xlsx to the created sheet, and fill in info.
 5. Copy the template in .env_template to .env, and fill in info.
-6. Using poetry to spawn a virtual env and execute "python allocate_reviewers.py"
+6. Use poetry to spawn a virtual env
+7. Install necessary packages by "poetry install"
+8. Start allocating reviewers by "python allocate_reviewers.py"
-7. Optionally you can set up a cron job to do the job periodically using the template in "execute.sh"
+9. Optionally you can set up a cron job to do the job periodically using the template in "execute.sh"